Bertrand31/Pandore/README.md

-# FS Utils
+# Pandore

-FS utils is a library that grew out of being tired of writing the same "File Utils" over and over in every Scala project I work on.

-Not only it is repetitive but it is extremely tedious.
-Java's file handling APIs, although very comprehensive and powerful, are painful to use and remember, especially when compression/decompression is involved.

-The goal of this library is mostly for me to write all of this once and for all, and being able to reuse it.
-As such, some things may be missing, and some others are strongly opinionated (for example the use of the IO monad).
-Also, because I am really no expert in Java there will definitely be room for improvements in some places.
+Pandore is a (tool)box that aims to hide all the ailments and complexities of Java's file handling APIs and file compression/decompression from the ingenuous Functional Scala developper.

+It does so by presenting a clean, coherent and fully functional interface, which acts as a one-stop for all file and directories-related operations.

-For all these reasons, everyone is welcome to contribute to this library to improve it, add functionalities, challenge some of its opinions (why not make it configurable such that the user can chose to have the side-effecting methods returns ZIO monads, or Futures, etc.).
+Everyone is welcome to contribute to this library to improve it, add functionalities or challenge some of its opinionated approaches.

 ## Overview